teijatestaaja/kotlin-self-study/README.md

 ### January 2021: First online course on Kotlin

 I had a break in learning since I changed a day job and I had to study some other stuff.
-However I am resuming my Kotlin studies and I started my very first Kotlin online course in Janury 2021.
+However I am resuming my Kotlin studies this year and I started my very first introduction to Kotlin online course in January 2021.

 ## To learn Kotlin I have